MontyCoder0701/MontyCoder0701/README.md

 - 👋 Hi, I’m @soojlee0106
-- 👀 I’m interested in blockchain backend development
+- 👀 I’m interested in blockchain and AI development
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me soojlee0106@naver.com
+- 📫 How to reach me soojlee0106@einsis.com

 <!---
 soojlee0106/soojlee0106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.